sebastiaankok/k8s-homelab/README.md

 ## 🙏 Thanks

-Thanks to the HomeOps community and all open-source projects used in this setup.
+Big thanks to the **HomeOps community** and everyone sharing their homelab repositories, they’ve been an incredible source of inspiration.